ambiorix-web/ambiorix/docs/guide/async.md

 ## Example

 The application below demonstrates asynchronous programming and its benefit.
-Once can visit `/async` then `/sync` and get a response on the latter, despite the fact that `/async` is still processing (`Sys.sleep(10)` = 10 seconds).
+One can visit `/async` then `/sync` and get a response on the latter, despite the fact that `/async` is still processing (`Sys.sleep(10)` = 10 seconds).
 Were `/async` not returning a promise, `/sync` would have to wait until `/async` had stopped processing (10 seconds) before the server could return a response.

 ```r
 library(future)